ArmanMielke/freecell-rs/README.md

 [`serde`](https://docs.rs/serde) are implemented for all types exported by this crate.

+## Roadmap

+- [ ] First release
+    - [X] Provide structs for implementing a FreeCell game
+    - [ ] Allow parsing those structs from strings
+- [ ] Allow generating a random game
+- [ ] Provide optimised structs for implementing a FreeCell solver

+Features are only completed once they are thoroughly tested and documented.

 ## Contributing

 Feedback, suggestions and other contributions are always welcome!